luca-merlo/luca-merlo.github.io/_news/announcement_11.md

 related_posts: false
 ---

-I will be chairing the session "Quantile methods and applications	" at the EcoSta 2025 conference hosted by the by the Waseda University, Tokyo.
+I will be chairing the session "Quantile methods and applications" at the EcoSta 2025 conference hosted by the by the Waseda University, Tokyo.